Wednesday, January 3, 2024

 "But what..."
 Burt asked with his eyes on my crotch.

 "I deal more with freedom.
-Sexual freedom is threatened by romance or love, for as Carson McCullers wrote in THE BALLAD OF THE SAD CAFE "Most of us would rather love than be loved.
+Sexual freedom is threatened by romance or love.
+Carson McCullers wrote in THE BALLAD OF THE SAD CAFE "Most of us would rather love than be loved.
 Almost everyone wants to be the lover, because being beloved is intolerable to many.
 The beloved fears and hates the lover, and with the best of reasons.
 For the lover is forever trying to strip bare his beloved.
 The lover craves any possible relation with the beloved, even if this experience can cause him only pain.”

 Cecile's eyes widened and she said, "I had been married for twenty-five years.
-On New Year's Eve my husband finally admitted he was gay and for the first time in my life I felt free."
+On New Year's Eve my husband finally admitted he was gay and for the first time in my life I was free."

-""That's because..."
+"That's because..."
 Burt started to say, but Cecile lifted her hand, "My husband loves no one more than a bottle of vodka and I could always deal with Hal being queer, but when he's drunk, he's only with drink.
 This New Year's Eve he drank so much."

 "Tight?"

-"With everyone and no one.
-I was like your husband.
+"Drunk.
+With everyone and no one.
 I wanted no one."

 "One night of freedom is only one night."

-"Better one night than none and I loved the freedom."
+"Better one night than none and I love the freedom."
 Cecile signaled the bartender for another round and I lowered my head, thinking about how lonely loneliness was, as the hours of a New Year slipped away without anyone to help pass the time.

 I know alone too well.